AradCarmi/PhishingDetector/README.md

 ``` sh
   node host.js <Your absolute path to project folder>
   ```
-4. Now The Extension will work and will alert for phishing sites.
+4. Toggle the extension in yours "Manage Extensions" tab and the extension will work and will alert you for phishing sites.

 <p align="right">(<a href="#top">back to top</a>)</p>